 When the whole system works is the big qualifier - and that is what is what drives the K-Shaped Acceleration for some contractors and even for some teams within those contractors.
 Let's look at some of the differences:

-• Old sets of layout tools could fit in a tool bag and for under a couple hundred dollars could be very comprehensive including multiple types of levels, squares, and measuring systems.
-A new set of layout tools including the modeling tools cost up to $100K or more from the computer through to the software and total station.
+Older sets of layout tools could fit in a tool bag and, for a couple hundred dollars or less, provide a very comprehensive collection of levels, squares, and measuring systems.
+Today, a comparable set of layout tools can cost $100,000 or more when you include the computer, software, and total station.

 Don't read this as a vote to go back to measuring sticks for everything.
 It is important to understand the differences in order to understand whether this is an accelerator or detractor for your situation.